nzaker/ATOMAP/doc/install.rst

 The recommended way to install Atomap is using PIP, which is a package manager for python.
 It is recommended to first install the precompiled dependencies using the system package manager.

-`HyperSpy <http://hyperspy.org/>`_ is also included, due to Atomap relying heavily on the modelling  and visualization functionality in HyperSpy.
+`HyperSpy <http://hyperspy.org/>`_ is also included as Atomap relies heavily on the modelling  and visualization functionality in HyperSpy.

 Ubuntu 17.10
 ************